What is the Episcopal Church like and what do Episcopalians believe?

 How do I make a general gift to the church in memory or in honor of someone or a special occasion?

-Monetary gifts may be made in honor or memory of loved ones by contacting Cindy Yeager or by donating online.
+Monetary gifts may be made in honor or memory of loved ones by contacting the Finance Office or by donating online.
 All money given is allocated for the worship needs of Calvary Church by the Memorials Committee.